Fantasy Baseball Auction Strategy for 2020

-Fantasy Baseball comes in many shapes and forms and it’s changed a great deal since the advent of Rotisserie Baseball in the early 1980’s.
-I’m one of those old timers who still remember compiling stats by hand and waiting eagerly every Wednesday for a copy of the USA Today and the team stats they printed.
-Later on that turned into my beloved Baseball Weekly.
-Then in the early 1990’s the internet came along and made it much easier to participate in leagues with people from all parts of the country and fantasy sports exploded, eventually turning into the billion dollar industry it is today.
+Fantasy Baseball comes in many shapes and forms and it’s changed a great deal since the advent of Rotisserie Baseball in the early 1980s.
+I’m one of those old-timers who still remember compiling stats by hand and waiting eagerly every Wednesday for a copy of the USA Today and the team stats they printed.
+Later on, that turned into my beloved Baseball Weekly.
+Then in the early 1990’s the internet came along and made it much easier to participate in leagues with people from all parts of the country and fantasy sports exploded, eventually turning into the billion-dollar industry it is today.

 Many of the changes along the way have improved the game, but Daniel Okrent and our fantasy forefathers definitely got one thing right.
 From the beginning, they used an auction format to acquire players for their teams.
 That’s right, early fantasy baseball leagues didn’t have any of this snake draft mumbo jumbo.
 That only became mainstream with the limitations of the early internet.
 Well, guess what Toto, you’re not in 1998 anymore.
 Whether it’s in person or online (preferably at Fantrax.com), fantasy baseball auctions are back and better than ever.

-If draft day is like Christmas, your auction day is like Christmas, New Year’s Eve, your birthday, and losing your virginity all rolled into one.
+If draft day is like Christmas, then auction day is like Christmas, New Year’s Eve, your birthday, and losing your virginity all rolled into one.
 It’s fun.
 It’s scary.
 And it will take you to places you’ve never been… I’m only being a little bit dramatic.
 Point is, auctions are where it’s at and all the cool kids are doing it.
 You want to be cool right?
-Of course you do, so sit back, relax, and let’s talk a while about how we can make your next fantasy baseball auction a life-changing experience.
+Of course you do, so sit back, relax, and let’s talk a bit about how we can make your next fantasy baseball auction a life-changing experience.